-7. Myth: Binge eating doesn’t have any long term consequences.
+Myth: Binge eating doesn’t have any long-term consequences.

 Fact: Binge eating disorder can lead to long-term physical, emotional and social consequences.

-Health consequences of binge eating disorder can include obesity, diabetes, high blood pressure and high cholesterol.
+The health consequences of binge eating disorder can include obesity, diabetes, high blood pressure, and high cholesterol.
 Additional effects of binge eating disorder include social isolation, low self-esteem and depression.
 For the 1 in 4 people who have a co-occurring diagnosis of PTSD and binge eating disorder, the likelihood of social isolation is even greater.

 Feelings of shame and embarrassment over the condition may result in self-esteem challenges and a refusal to eat in front of other people.
 Because so many of our cultural norms revolve around food consumption, people with binge eating and other eating disorders may avoid social gatherings for fear of judgment.